- As low as $398/Night

 About the Area

-Downtown Charleston, a neighborhood in Charleston, is home to this vacation home.
-The area's natural beauty can be seen at Waterfront Park and Isle of Palms Beach, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Located near the beach, this vacation home is in Downtown Charleston, a neighborhood in Charleston.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
 Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.

 Special Instructions